By Gabriel Andre – Art in Tanzania internship

 Media Training Bootcamp: a practical skills session to build the capacity and strengthen the members’ ability to be spokespersons and deliver powerful messages for press conferences and interviews.

-Leadership & Diversity and Building a Grassroots-Driven Network Bootcamp: the objective of this session is to build members” knowledge and understanding of how to link policies with people and navigate power and privilege to facilitate diverse inclusion and create safe, engaging spaces for grassroots leadership organizingzing across CAN.
+Leadership & Diversity and Building a Grassroots-Driven Network Bootcamp: the objective of this session is to build members’ knowledge and understanding of how to link policies with people and navigate power and privilege to facilitate diverse inclusion and create safe, engaging spaces for grassroots leadership organising across CAN.

-Developing Funding Proposals Bootcamp: this session aims to provide members with concrete ideas and shared thinking on sound and effective fundraising.
-The boot camp facilitated discussions on key elements of fundraising, a good elevator pitch and how to approach funders and keep the communication lines open.
+Developing Funding Proposals Bootcamp: This session aims to provide members with concrete ideas and shared thinking on sound and effective fundraising.
+The boot camp facilitated discussions on key elements of fundraising, including a compelling elevator pitch and strategies for approaching funders and maintaining open communication lines.

-Fossil Fuels Non-Proliferation Treaty Bootcamp: this session provided members with a background and overview of the Non-proliferation Treaty for Fossil Fuels Initiative.
-This initiative uses the experience and outcomes of the Non-proliferation Treaty on Nuclear as a basis and is trying to adapt this to dealing with fossil fuels.
-The session explored a set of high-leverage strategies that this initiative to galvanize around, such as the phase-out of fossil fuels and shifting narratives on fossil fuels, strengthening local action to stand against fossil fuel expansion and encouraging international cooperation to stop fossil fuel proliferation through Fossil Fuel Non-Proliferation Treaty.
+Fossil Fuels Non-Proliferation Treaty Bootcamp: This session provided participants with a background and overview of the Non-Proliferation Treaty regarding the Fossil Fuels Initiative.
+This initiative builds on the experience and outcomes of the Non-Proliferation Treaty on Nuclear as a basis and aims to adapt them to addressing fossil fuels.
+The session explored a set of high-leverage strategies that this initiative will galvanise around, such as the phase-out of fossil fuels and shifting narratives on fossil fuels, strengthening local action to stand against fossil fuel expansion, and encouraging international cooperation to stop fossil fuel proliferation through a Fossil Fuel Non-Proliferation Treaty.

-After the announcement of all these projects, we can better understand the involvement and dedication of the institution in changing the habits of the Tanzanian community to provide them with a more promising future than RCP 8.5.
-However, one last project caught my attention and demonstrated the long-term impact vision that the institution is trying to establish.
-This CAN project is the climate and livelihood centre in Bagamoyo.
-This green village aims to link scientists to the communities to provide new initiatives.
-Many activities were organized, going from cultural events to environmental workshops.
-Everybody is welcome regardless of their work sector fisherman, students, small-scale farmers, etc.).
-The centre provides knowledge through training and teaching, the possibility of implementing the improvements directly on the site, and most of all; the centre tried to give this networking to have a more significant impact and reach more communities and partnerships.
+Following the announcement of these projects, we can better understand the institution’s involvement and dedication to changing the habits of the Tanzanian community, thereby providing them with a more promising future than the RCP 8.5 scenario.
+However, one last project caught my attention and demonstrated the long-term impact of the vision that the institution is trying to establish.
+This CAN project is the Climate and Livelihood Centre in Bagamoyo.
+This green village aims to connect scientists with communities to provide new initiatives.
+We organised many activities, ranging from cultural events to environmental workshops.
+Everybody is welcome, regardless of their work sector (e.g., fishermen, students, small-scale farmers).
+The centre provides knowledge through training and teaching, the possibility of implementing improvements directly on site, and, most importantly, the centre strives to facilitate networking to achieve a more significant impact and reach a broader range of communities and partnerships.
+Organise three workshops in December 2019 to raise awareness and inform the participants on renewable energies (RE) and the necessity of transitioning to clean and affordable energy.
+One hundred twenty-four participants were representatives of women’s groups, local government authorities, and civil organisations.

-Because of deforestation, people have difficulties using firewood (it takes three hours to collect), and their only alternative is charcoal.
+Due to deforestation, people face difficulties collecting firewood (it takes three hours to gather), and their only alternative is charcoal.
 Many village councils stated that they did not include RE in their agenda due to the lack of understanding and support from government and non-governmental stakeholders.

-The critical point is to understand that these people have no idea of what climate change is, why we said that the globe is becoming warmer, and why we should care about fossil fuels.
-That’s why it’s essential to sensitize and inform them before taking action or implementing projects where they don’t understand the environmental purpose.
+The critical point is to understand that these people have no idea what climate change is, why the globe is becoming warmer, and why we should care about fossil fuels.
+That’s why it’s essential to sensitise and inform them before taking action or implementing projects where they don’t understand the environmental purpose.

 3. Collaboration between NGOs and the Government

-For Adelaide, who had also worked for the UNAT (United Nations International Justice System), NGOs implemented many projects in response to the SDGs.
-Most of them have been undertaken by the Parliament Group of Sustainable Development to enter those propositions and projects in the government budget.
-But when those projects and propositions are in the hands of the government, it’s hard to find their progress because of the lack of information and the lack of knowledge to communicate by the government.
-Communication between institutions is abysmal due to a lack of resources and the inordinate amount of time that elapses between the transmission of the first information and its evolution.
+For Adelaide, who had also worked for the UNAT (United Nations Assistance Team), NGOs implemented numerous projects in response to the SDGs.
+Most of them have been undertaken by the Parliament Group of Sustainable Development to enter those propositions and projects into the government budget.
+However, when those projects and propositions are in the hands of the government, it’s challenging to track their progress due to the lack of information and the government’s limited ability to communicate effectively.
+Communication between institutions is abysmally poor due to a lack of resources and the inordinate amount of time that elapses between the transmission of the first information and its subsequent development.
 For Adelaide, this is one of the most significant issues, and that’s why projects in Tanzania take so much time.
 In her opinion, creating an effective communication sector will facilitate this collaboration between the government and NGOs.

 Investment in Climate change is all about communication and collaboration, even for the private and public sectors.
 Close cooperation between institutions on new methods and techniques to afford sustainable development is a key to moving forward.
 Some institutions in Tanzania have excellent ideas for fighting global warming while ensuring the country’s economic growth.
 This is the case of the TWIGA CEMENT INDUSTRY.